robertmaxwilliams/max-website/blog/2021-5-3-Summer-Week-2.md

 - Taking singing lessons and practicing enough during the week

 The first 4 are things I hope to finish this month.

+# Friday

+This hasn't been an office work sort of week, but next week and the week after will be, so I can accompish my software-related goals.
+Commencement is tommorrow, I think that's as real as it gets for being done (for now).

+Whew, using that paper template was a nightmare.
+It broke my bibliography, mangles links so they get forwarded through a broken .gov website, and just looks pretty ugly with its line numbers and huge margins.
+What a pain.
+Not as bad as reformatting a paper in word, though, by a long shot.

+I feel really anxious, like there's something I need to do.
+Commencement tomorrow is stressful, but it's more than that.
+Isn't today something important?
+I think it's because I haven't had a deadline in a week I feel like I'm probably failing some class.
+It's weird that this whole summer I don't have any deadlines.

+I finished the submission, and stayed on overtime to learn to use freeCAD.
+I have a top secret project that's going to require it.